 The answer, is probably a little bit of both.

-“After using WaterWipes for the first eight months or so on my son, Beau, I moved onto a different brand as wanted to save a bit of money and thought that as he got older, I could relax a little about what products I used” says mum mom, Rebecca.
-“But he occasionally got nappy rash and I realised that his skin is still super-delicate, even now at two years old, so I stopped bathing him as much and switched back to WaterWipes.”
+“After using WaterWipes baby wipes for the first eight months or so on my son, Beau, I moved onto a different brand as wanted to save a bit of money and thought that as he got older, I could relax a little about what products I used” says mom, Rebecca.
+“But he occasionally got nappy rash and I realised that his skin is still super-delicate, even now at two years old, so I stopped bathing him as much and switched back to WaterWipes with Soapberry.”

-According to the NHS, you don’t need to bath your newborn every day, and you shouldn’t use any soaps or cleansers for the first month.
+According to the Mayo Clinic, you don’t need to bath your newborn every day, and you shouldn’t use any soaps or cleansers for the first month.
 From then on, trust your instinct to decide what’s best for them.

 “We used to bathe Grace every day as we thought it was a nice evening routine, but we noticed the skin on her legs look a little dry,” says Dad, Max.
 “We changed to every other day or sometimes even every third day and it’s actually quite liberating.
 There’s less to fit in before bedtime, and we just make sure we’re extra vigilant about cleaning her down there after every diaper change, plus we have as much diaper-free time as possibly to avoid diaper rash.”

-Babies aren’t like us – they don’t toil and sweat – so you don’t really need to bathe them every day.
+Babies aren’t like us adults – they don’t toil and sweat – so you don’t really need to bathe your newborn every day.
 In fact, bathing them just three times a week is fine from a hygiene perspective.

 What to dress babies in

 “I try to stick to organic cotton baby clothes for William as he has fairly dry skin and that fabric is just more breathable,” says mom, Amy.
 “They are a bit more expensive but I just don’t buy as many clothes as I did for my first son.
 I prefer that anyway, as it means you can’t let the washing build up as much!”